fahimskhan/Collab_Docs/README.md

 # collab_docs_electron_app
-Real time collaborative text editor
+A live, collaborative text editor packaged as a desktop App.
+Technologies used: -React -Passport for user authentication -Node -Express -Electron to package as desktop application -MongoDB through mongoose -babel -socket.io -draftjs for rich text formatting